 Poetry for the People: Continuing the Transformative Work of Benjamin Zephaniah

-Benjamin Zephaniah (1958–2023) was one of Britain’s most powerful and beloved voices – a poet, novelist, actor, musician, activist, and professor whose work was inseparable from his lifelong commitment to social justice.
 Born into poverty in Birmingham, and leaving school at 13 after being failed by a system that neglected dyslexic students, Benjamin overcame enormous challenges to create a unique public voice.
-His poetry, music, and writing spoke directly to people who had been silenced, urging them to discover their own power, creativity and sense of belonging.
+His poetry, music and writing spoke directly to people who had been silenced, urging them to discover their own power, creativity and sense of belonging.

 For Benjamin, writing was always activism.
-He campaigned against racism, Islamophobia, homophobia, and gender-based violence, and for animal rights, justice for the marginalised, and the protection of the oppressed.
-His words inspired generations to believe that poetry is not an elite form, but something that belongs to everyone.
+He campaigned against racism, Islamophobia, homophobia and gender-based violence, and for animal rights, justice for the marginalised and the protection of the oppressed.
+His words inspired generations to believe that poetry is not an elite form but something that belongs to everyone.

 From 2011 until his passing, Benjamin was Professor of Creative Writing at Brunel University London, where he worked tirelessly to nurture creativity in the local community.
 He visited schools and colleges, mentored young writers, and played a vital role in the Hillingdon Literary Festival.
 He gave his time generously, always returning to his principle: poetry must be for the people.